 While it might be frightening to see if your toddler’s eyes turn pink with infection, there is no need to panic.
 To calm your fears, let us explain the condition, and why if you suspect pink eye in your toddler, then it is best to visit your kids’ eye doctor.

-What is Pink Eye in Kids?
+What is Pink Eye in Toddlers?

 There are four types of pink eye in toddlers: viral, bacterial, allergic, and irritant.